TikTok's Voluminous Cloudwear Trend Was Everywhere At Fashion Week

 Appearing in the collections of Off-White, Baum Und Pferdgarten and Henrik Vibskov (to name a few), cloudwear dominated runways, but where it really shone was on the streets.
 As show attendees descend upon the fashion capitals, braving the extreme weather to catch a glimpse of new season trends, we can't help but be in awe of all the ways the cloudwear trend is taking form.

-To get a peep yourself, scroll on for the street style looks inspiring us to inflate our outfits with some cosy cloudwear.
+To get a peep yourself, scroll on for the street style looks inspiring us to inflate our outfits with some cozy cloudwear.